July 1, 2016

 If it is caused by a herniated or bulging disc, a narrowing of the canal in the vertebra, bone spurs, or any of several other causes of nerve irritation and back pain, heat or cold therapy will only have limited benefit in terms of pain relief.

 At Healthcare Associates the emphasis is on providing a personalized approach to each patient’s needs.
 We work with you to determine the underlying cause of your back pain and find the optimal treatment for you.
-Call our Appointment Line at (972) 258-7499 or contact us by email.
+Book your appointment today.

 Ladeira DE, Cheng MS, et al. Physical therapists’ treatment choices for non-specific low back pain in Florida: an electronic survey.
 J Man Manip Ther.
 2015 May; 23(2): 109–118.
 Table 2. doi: 10.1179/2042618613Y.0000000065